PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/cloudnativebuildpacks/index.md

 The Buildpack API defines the contract that should be implemented by any BuildPack.
 The Cloud Native Buildpack project itself does not provide any buildpacks.
 The buildpacks are developed and maintained by the community primarily led by [Paketo](https://paketo.io/), [Google Cloud Platform](https://github.com/GoogleCloudPlatform/buildpacks), Heroku and others.

 The platform makes Buildpack functionality available to end users and is generally used as a CLI tool, a cloud platform component or as part of a build pipeline.
 End users interact with the platform to use Buildpacks.
 The Pack CLI is a reference implementation of the platform API.
 It is used to create and manage buildpacks.
-Pack, [Kpack](https://github.com/pivotal/kpack), [Tekton templates](https://pradeepl.com/blog/kubernetes/tekton-getting-started-fundamental-concepts/) etc implement the Platform API to coordinate the execution of buildpacks using the lifecycle.
+[Pack]({{< ref "/blog/kubernetes/cloudnativebuildpacks#pack" >}}), [Kpack]({{< ref "/blog/kpack" >}}), [Tekton]({{< ref "/blog/kubernetes/tekton-getting-started-fundamental-concepts" >}}) etc implement the Platform API to coordinate the execution of buildpacks using the lifecycle.

 The lifecycle orchestrates the buildpacks and produces the final image.
 It runs through a series of steps to produce the final OCI compliant image described below.